Federal Policy Milestones

 Building sovereign AI capabilities for Western Australia's future prosperity.

-Join 25 executives in the founding cohort.
-Applications close .
+Join 25 executives in the Q4 2026 cohort.
+Applications assessed on a rolling basis until places are filled.

 Apply to Participate